jinjinir/payloads/OWASP AITG-APP/README.md

 ## 📊 Results

 To demonstrate the LLM attack surface, the payloads in this repository were run against four major models: GPT-5, Gemini 2.5 Flash, Claude Sonnet 4, and Llama 4 Maverick.
 The results show the percentage of successful attacks (fail rate) for each test scenario.
 For detailed results and methodology, see the [RESULTS folder](./RESULTS/).
+Raw results are provided in both `jsonl` and `csv`.

 ## 📚 Getting Started